Opinion - Comparing grocery store to-go options - Farmville

 Opinion – Comparing grocery store to-go options

 One year ago, I took it upon myself to write a review of our local Walmart’s online ordering and pickup to help others decide if it was worth a try.
-Although there were some mishaps, I utilized Walmart’s to go services many times in the last year, and while the system certainly has its faults, I’ve overall found it to be very useful to save time and budget.
+Although there were some mishaps, I utilized Walmart’s to go services many times in the last year, and while the system certainly has its faults, I’ve overall found it to be very useful to save time and money.

 One year ago, I also promised should our local Food Lion also begin online ordering that I would also perform an honest review as well.
 Well, what do you know?
 It sure took them a while, but the Food Lions in both Farmville and Dillwyn have begun participating in the Food Lion To Go program.